-SUPPORTED VIDEO FILES
+SUPPORTED VIDEO FILES for DIGITAL FRAMES

 Standard Video Files

-It is most important to keep in mind that the lower the resolution of the file, the better the playback on the digital photo frame will be.
+It is most important to keep in mind that the lower the resolution of the video files, the better the playback on the digital photo frame will be.
 If the resolution is too high, the sound will be broken up during playback or the sound will be out of phase with the video.

 Other Video Formats